 With an increasing year after year Brand Value of $25,9 Billion, Louis Vuitton is the luxury brand with the highest Value according to Millward Brown rankings (http://millwardbrown.com/BrandZ/Top_100_Global_Brands/Categories/Luxury.aspx) and it is one of the most valued brands worldwide.

-Today, practically anyone is able to recognize its monogram, and it has become a synonym of luxury, leather and bags.
-Its parent company –the biggest in the luxury goods market-, LVMH, did €8.7 billion in leather goods sales in 2011 -impressive data in a financial crisis context, but where millions of millionaires in Asia are addicted to luxury brands.
+Its monogram is recognizable by everyone as a synonym of luxury, leather and bags.
+Its parent company –the largest group in the luxury goods market-, LVMH, did €8.7 billion in leather goods sales in 2011 in a context market by financial crisis (and where millions of millionaires in Asia are addicted to luxury, though).

-Regarding communications and marketing, Louis Vuitton has been clear, audacious, fresh and flexible, exploring all the channels available.
-Collaborations with artists and celebrities, spectacular events, digital marketing, powerful and carefully planned ATL campaigns etc etc etc…
+Regarding communications and marketing, Louis Vuitton remains always as a traditional but fresh and adaptable brand.
+Collaborations with artists and celebrities, spectacular events, digital marketing, powerful and carefully planned ATL campaigns remind us its power.

-Actually, one of the values of Louis Vuitton is represented by “The Spirit of Travel” (http://www.louisvuitton.com/front/#/eng_US/Journeys-section/La-Maison/The-Spirit-of-Travel) where, trough a beautiful short web film, the brand proposes its own definition of Journey:
+In “The Spirit of Travel” (http://www.louisvuitton.com/front/#/eng_US/Journeys-section/La-Maison/The-Spirit-of-Travel) a beautiful short web film, the brand delivers its own definition of Journey:

-In the other hand, events seem also to be a very effective way to communicate this brand experience.
-Actually, last year I was invited to the opening of the exhibition “Voyage en Capitale” at the Carnavalet Museum.
-I admit first I didn’t know what to expect, I figured it was an exhibition showing some recent collection of brown bags and suitcases.
-However, I was positive impressed by the effort to communicate brand values and history.
-I also really appreciated the explanation of the creation of the monograms.
+In the other hand, events are a powerful way to build brand experiences.
+Last year I was invited to the opening of the exhibition “Voyage en Capitale” at the Carnavalet Museum.
+I first imagined the exhibition as a sort of showroom presenting a collection of bags and suitcases.
+However, I was impressed by the spectacular display focusing in history and brand value.
+I asolutely loved the section describing how the famous monograms wehere created and designed

 “Voyage en Capitale”, at Musée Carnavalet